2016-2017 Undergraduate & Graduate Catalog

 Master of Science in Nursing - Program Description

-The Kirkhof College of Nursing offers a program of graduate study leading to a Master of Science in nursing (M.S.N.) degree.
-The M.S.N. prepares professional nurses as advanced generalists to serve as leaders within clinical microsystems (patient care units/settings) in a reformed health care system.
-The curriculum is designed to provide students with the clinical leadership skills essential for the integration of evidence-based practice at the patient-provider interface and coordination of care delivery processes that will improve client outcomes in a cost effective, fiscally responsible manner.
+The Kirkhof College of Nursing offers a Master of Science in nursing (M.S.N.) degree.
+The M.S.N. prepares professional nurses as advanced generalists to serve as leaders within clinical microsystems.
+The curriculum is designed to provide students with the clinical leadership skills essential for the integration of evidence-based practice at the patient-provider interface.

-- improve health care by assuming leadership roles in collaboration with other professionals and consumers; and
+- Improve health care by assuming leadership roles in collaboration with other professionals and consumers

 Admission to Master of Science in Nursing Program

-The M.S.N. admission process is designed for postbaccalaureate in nursing (B.S.N.) entry.
-Applicants must be graduates from a B.S.N. program that was accredited by either the Commission on Collegiate Nursing Education (CCNE) or National League for Nursing (NLN) or anticipate that they will have graduated from such a program before enrolling in 600-level nursing courses.
+The M.S.N. admission process is designed for post baccalaureate in nursing (B.S.N.) entry.
+Applicants must be graduates from a B.S.N. program that was accredited by either the Commission on Collegiate Nursing Education (CCNE) or Commission for Nursing Education Accreditation (CNEA) or anticipate that they will have graduated from such a program before enrolling.

-- Prepare a written goal statement describing professional and educational goals.
+- Submit a written goal statement describing professional and educational goals

-- Participate in an interview process and scholarly writing exercise as requested.
+- Participate in an interview with KCON faculty

 Full admission is contingent on successful completion of the following: